Zodiac sign lookup

 The formula in H8 to retrieve the symbol from the named range symbol (D5:D16), is almost identical to the original formula.
 The only difference is the array provided to INDEX, which is symbol instead of sign:

-VLOOKUP with embedded table
+An easier way - VLOOKUP with embedded table

 The INDEX and MATCH formula above is based on a requirement to use the lookup table in B5:B16 as shown.
-If you don't need or want to show the lookup table, or if you don't mind a lookup table with two entries for Capricorn, you can use a formula based on the VLOOKUP function:
+If you don't need or want to show the lookup table, and if you don't mind a lookup table with two entries for Capricorn, you can use a formula based on the VLOOKUP function:

 At the core, this is a straightforward VLOOKUP formula: